WyriHaximus/blog.wyrihaximus.net/source/_posts/2021-02-05-using-github-private-images-on-your-kubernetes-on-digitalocean-doks-cluster.markdown

 # Conclusion

-While I totally don't core that  they swapped `Docker` with `containerd` in `Kubernetes` 1.20, it would have been nice if `DigitalOcean` is going to update their linter with a warning about this.
+While I totally don't care that  they swapped `Docker` with `containerd` in `Kubernetes` 1.20, it would have been nice if `DigitalOcean` is going to update their linter with a warning about this.
 This is partially why I enjoy running the latest versions of almost everything: shit breaks and I have to fix it, learning new things in the frustrating but rewarding process.